 (7) establish appeals procedures for enforcement actions taken by the department of revenue under said chapter 111M, including standards to govern appeals based on the assertion that imposition of the penalty under said chapter 111M would create extreme hardship;

-(8) establish a plan for operating a health insurance service center to provide eligible individuals, groups and commonwealth care health insurance program enrollees, with information on the connector and manage connector enrollment;
+(8) establish a plan for operating a health insurance service center to provide eligible individuals and eligible small groups, with information on the connector and manage connector enrollment;

-(10) establish and manage a system of remitting premium assistance payments to the carriers;
+(10) establish and manage a system of remitting premium assistance payments and point-of-service cost-sharing subsidies and, if applicable, federal advanced premium tax credits and federal point-of-service cost-sharing reductions to the carriers;

 (11) establish a plan for publicizing the existence of the connector and the connector's eligibility requirements and enrollment procedures;

 (12) develop criteria for determining that certain health benefit plans and stand-alone vision or stand-alone dental plans shall no longer be made available through the connector, and to develop a plan to decertify and remove the seal of approval from certain health benefit plans and stand-alone vision or stand-alone dental plans;